 You have to imagine the situation in the temple.
-This was not a professional private massage room with a comfortable mat, soothing music, and a well-to-do client who treated him or herself to a 1hr/$70 massage for a stiff neck from watching too much TV or browsing the internet for too long.
+This was not a professional private Thai Massage room with a comfortable mat, soothing music, and a well-to-do client who treated him or herself to a 1hr/$70 massage for a stiff neck from watching too much TV or browsing the internet for too long.

 There were only hard cement floors with thin straw mats and no pillows.
 And privacy was the last thing on anyone’s mind.

 Throughout the entire day long lines of villagers came through the temple, many with serious issues, diseases, deformities, pain, and other traumas.

-A lot of them were farmers with thick callouses on hands and feet.
+A lot of them were farmers with thick callouses on their hands and feet.
 They were either assigned to the doctor/herbalists or to the Thai Massage therapists.

 We were given 20 minutes for our sessions in order to get through the multitude of people who were seeking help.
 The straw mats were lined up so closely that you had to be careful not to bump into the therapist and client next to you.

 Thai Massage and the role of the mind in healing

 I did not speak any Thai in those days, and the villagers did not speak a single word of English, so our only communication was through a translator, or sign language and smiles.